 After finishing his education, the future captain jumped immediately into network television.
 He joined the cast of Howdy Doody when it premiered in 1948 and was the original Clarabell the Clown.
 I did not know that.
 Here's a clip of Keeshan from 1950 clowning around with show host, "Buffalo" Bob Smith.
 Be sure to drink your Ovaltine!

-"Buffalo" Bob Smith, Howdy Doody, and
+"Buffalo" Bob Smith, Howdy Doody, and Bob Keeshan as Clarabell |

-He left Howdy Doody in 1952 and joined other children's series, including the long forgotten Time for Fun and Tinker's Workshop
+He left Howdy Doody in 1952 and joined other children's series, including the long forgotten Time for Fun and Tinker's Workshop.

 Having established himself in the world of children's entertainment, Keeshan, joined by long-time friend Jack Miller, submitted his proposal for Captain Kangaroo to CBS in 1955.
 The network had been looking to break into children's programming, and immediately greenlit the production.